Brijeshrpatel9/PersonalizedHolidayPlanner/README.md

 User will get quotation online from multiple Holiday Planner and based on it customer can confirm one of the option online.
 Selected Planner will book entire trip and make all booking details available against customer id.
 It also supports online customer accounting system for all money transaction.
 In short this will be a paperless online system through which you can plan your trip/holiday from anywhere in the world with any holiday planner.

-Languages: Java, HTML, CSS, JavaScript, AJAX
+Languages: Java, J2EE, JSP, Java Servlet, HTML, CSS, JavaScript, AJAX

 Databases: MS SQL

 Tools: NetBeans, MS SQL Server, Dreamweaver

+Architecture: MVC (Model View Controller)